 The main emblem of the media franchise is the inscription “Pokemon.”
 It was adopted in 1998 and became the main distinguishing mark of the products.
 It encodes the brand name Pocket Monster, hinting that trainers carry Pokemon in special Pokeballs.

-However, the secondary symbols depicting numerous characters are equally important.
-These include old and new fictional creatures (around 802 types in total), including the most famous among them – Pikachu.
-The main characters from anime, films, and games are also often featured.
+However, secondary symbols depicting numerous characters are equally important.
+These include old and new fictional creatures (around 802 types in total), including the most famous among them—Pikachu.
+The main characters from anime, films, and games are often featured.

 The logo font is custom-designed.
-Then, fan versions of Pokemon Hollow and Pokemon Solid were created and modeled after the original.
+Then, Pokemon Hollow and Pokemon Solid fan versions were created and modeled after the original.
 The brand name is written in yellow characters with a blue outline.
 In this case, the word bends like a rainbow.

 Different letter sizes emphasize a childlike style.
 All consonants are written in uppercase, and vowels in lowercase.
 The “o” and “e” come to the foreground, partially overlapping the “p,” “k,” “m,” and “n.”
 They hang over the line, creating a bouncing text effect.
 The playful font is characterized by uneven line length and width.
 The spaces inside the letters are small.
 The “P” and “e” have semi-circular forms, while the “o” lacks them completely, replaced by blue crescent strips.

-In addition to the primary colors, their shades are also used, making the inscription appear three-dimensional.
+The primary colors and their shades are used in addition to the primary colors, making the inscription three-dimensional.
 Moreover, designers deliberately surrounded the letters with wide frames and made a gradient transition in some places to enhance the 3D effect.

 FAQ